sunkenship2025/hybrid-predictive-maintenance/data/README.md

 This folder acts as the central data hub:
 - Starts with raw CMAPSS files
-- Produces cleaned, normalized datasets for analysis
+- Produces cleaned and normalized datasets
-- Adds cluster labels and projections for further modeling
+- Adds unsupervised cluster labels
+- Further improves stage labeling via manual verification

-It supports reproducibility and serves as the input foundation for all subsequent phases of the project.
+These versions ensure data quality and reliability across all future phases of the Hybrid Predictive Maintenance pipeline.